mcculleytech/nixos-config/README.md

 - [ ] Move all machines to an `impermanence` setup
 	- [ ] Need to redeploy `maul.nix`
 - [x] immutable users as default ✅ 2024-02-20
+- [ ] Fix GitHub Action that should autoupdate flake.lock
 - [ ] Organize different parts of NixOS & `home-manager` nix configs
 	- [ ] Figure out best way to consolidate configs for Desktop and Server (i.e have a function that checks what group the machine is in and apply settings - one file for packages, etc.)
 - [x] Disko configs for: ✅ 2024-03-01